All Episodes

 He is the chief law enforcement officer in the United States.

-He is number one, number one over the director of the FBI over the director of DHS over all these guys.
+He is number one, number one over the director of the FBI, over the director of DHS, over all these guys, chief law enforcement officer in the United States.

-So, this is a very powerful man.
+So this is a very powerful man.

 Okay.

-Since I became attorney general, I have made clear that the Department of Justice will speak through its court filings and its work.
+Since I became Attorney General, I have made clear that the Department of Justice will speak through its court filings and its work.

-And this was right after they did a search one, by the way, guys.
+Just now, the Justice Department has filed a motion in the and this was right after they did a search one, by the way, guys.

-Oh, the district of Florida to unseal a search warrant and property receipt relating to a court-approved search that the FBI conducted earlier this week.
+This was his press release right after the Southern District of Florida to unseal a search warrant and property receipt relating to a court-approved search that the FBI conducted earlier this week.

 The department did not make any public statements on the day of the search.